Dave Ulliott: Other events

 Ulliott came close to winning a second WSOP bracelet on numerous occasions, finishing second in events at the 1998 WSOP and 2000 WSOP, and second at two more events at the 2001 WSOP.
-In two of these events, he was eliminated whilst holding aces.
+In two of these events, he was eliminated while holding aces.

 Ulliott represented his country in the Poker Nations Cup, the PartyPoker.com Football & Poker Legends Cup and the Intercontinental Poker Championship as well as the inaugural British Poker Open, which had a strong American field in contention.

 At the PartyPoker Premier League, he embarked on a rivalry with Phil Hellmuth, including one six-man game where Ulliott called Hellmuth's all-in bluff with A♠-8♠ against Hellmuth's 7♥-5♥, making him a better than 60% favourite.
 Hellmuth flopped the nut straight.
 Later in the same game, Hellmuth's pocket nines beat Ulliott's aces.

-Ulliott's total lifetime tournament winnings exceeded $6,200,000, making him the highest-earning English poker player after Sam Trickett according to available records.
+Ulliott's total lifetime tournament winnings exceeded $6,200,000.
 His 33 cashes at the WSOP account for $1,708,075 of those winnings.

 Personal life

 Ulliott was married three times.
-He had two children, Paul and Kerry, with his first wife Susan; four sons with Amanda (Mandy) Ashby, named Stephen, Christopher, Michael and Matthew; one son, David, with his common-law wife Diana and a daughter, Lucy, with Anpaktita, his third wife.
-He lived in Kingston upon Hull, not far from where he grew up.
+He had two children with his first wife Susan; four children with Amanda (Mandy) Ashby; one child with his common-law wife Diana and one child with his third wife.
+He lived in Kingston upon Hull, close to his childhood home.

 Autobiography

-In spring 2010, Penguin Books announced the publication of Ulliott's autobiography, DEVILFISH: The Life & Times of a Poker Legend, in September 2010.
+In spring 2010, Penguin Books announced the publication of Ulliott's autobiography, Devilfish: The Life & Times of a Poker Legend, in September 2010.
 It was launched at Poker in the Park – Europe's largest free poker festival, held in London's Leicester Square – with a book signing session and talk by Ulliott.

-The book was very favourably reviewed by journalist and poker player Victoria Coren in The Observer saying: "I was nervous to review it, in case it was bad.
-Dave Ulliot is a friend of mine.
+The book was favourably reviewed by journalist and poker player Victoria Coren in The Observer, who said, "I was nervous to review it, in case it was bad.
+Dave Ulliott is a friend of mine.
 And he has a gun.
 But I needn't have worried.
 The book is, like the man, fast, funny, scary, smart, cocky, colourful, and I adore them both."
-She recounted her first meeting with Ulliot:
+She recounted her first meeting with Ulliott:

 In the winter of 1999, on the sixth floor of a Cardiff hotel, I walked into a lift to find it already occupied by an elderly couple and a tall, sinister-looking fellow in a black leather trench coat and red sunglasses.
 "The Devilfish!"
 I breathed.
 "Can I hold your bracelet?"
 Without a word, the shady gentleman slipped a heavy gold bracelet off his wrist and jingled it into my hand.
 The elderly couple must have thought we were both insane.